Astro adds calendar support to its AI email app

 Astro, software that aims to solve email issues through the application of AI, released its latest major update today, adding a built-in calendar and simplifying how users interact with automated insights about their messages.

-Email clients seem to be a dime a dozen, and those promising some sort of AI functionality are growing in number.
-Astro’s updates are aimed at making AI features more appealing to professional users.
+Email clients seem to be a dime a dozen, and those promising some sort of AI functionality are growing in number, but Astro is aiming to make AI features more appealing to professional users.
 While the update is available as a direct to consumer app, Astro’s long-term business model is to sell paid services to entire businesses.

 The calendar functionality adds fairly rudimentary support to show users upcoming events from their schedule.
 As with any other calendar app, people can also edit and add new events.
 But this is an important move on mobile platforms, where Astro is competing against Microsoft Outlook, which also has a built-in calendar.